Last updated:

 • Agency records registers such as vital records register.
 Vital records are those that are essential to the continued operations of an agency and therefore are likely to also be of high value.

-• Information Security Guide, Chapter 1 Understanding Information Value – this guide provides a common vocabulary and a structured approach to enable Victorian public sector organisations to assess the value of their public sector data (referred to as official information) by identifying the business impacts if official information were compromised.
+• Practitioner Guide: Assessing the Security Value of Public Sector Information – this guide provides a structured approach to enable Victorian public sector organisatons to assess the value of their public sector information by identifying the business impacts if the official information were compromised.
+The guide is part of a series of advice under the Office of the Victorian Information Commissioner's (OVIC's) Victorian Protective Data Security Framework (VPDSF).

 Identifying, assessing and managing risks will help to ensure that the risk is managed effectively.